On the 21st February 2022 we sent YOUR voices to space as part of Mission Transmission.

 Your voice could be the first an alien hears!

-It’s also the very first time a radio programme has ever been sent into deep space so it’ll break lots of records!
+It’s also the very first time a radio programme has ever been sent into deep space – we even have a Guinness World Record to prove it!

 The very first message we sent into space was called the Arecibo Message and it was sent from the Arecibo telescope in Arecibo!